 pictures see my page Coconut Milk

-Fresh Young Coconut will keep a week or so, but since the whole objective is the fresh juice inside, you want to minimize storage - the longer the storage the less juice.
-If kept moist the fiber on the outside will mold, and since the shell is very soft mold could penetrate to the flesh and juice.
+Fresh young coconut will keep a week or so, but since the whole objective is the fresh juice inside, you want to minimize storage - the longer the storage the less juice.
+If kept moist the fiber on the outside will mold, and since the shell is very soft, mold could penetrate to the flesh and juice.
 If you keep it dry it'll dry out.

 The water is a little less clear than from a mature coconut and it's

-comparatively sweet.
+quite a bit sweeter.
 If you split the coconut open you can eat the

 flesh with a spoon.
 It is thin, in some areas it may be so thin you can